National Girl Child Day: History, Purposе, Cеlеbration, Impact.

 Remove all the inequalities faced by the girl child.

-Ensure every girl child gets all their human rights, respect, and value in the country.
+Ensure every girl and child gets all their human rights, respect, and values in the country.

 Remove gender discrimination.